microsoft/TypeScript-Handbook/pages/Module Resolution.md

 Moreover, a require for a [non-relative module name](#relative-vs-non-relative-module-imports) is resolved from a special folder named `node_modules`.
 `node_modules` can be on the same level as the current file, or higher up in the directory chain.
-Nodejs will *walk up* the directory chain, inspecting the contents of `node_modules` looking for the module to load.
+Node.js will *walk up* the directory chain, inspecting the contents of `node_modules` looking for the module to load.

 Following up our example above, in `/src/moduleA.js`, and a require statement `var x = require("moduleB");` will result in the following attempts: